Meet the Orchestra

 robin atkins

-Robin Atkins, an Organizational Psychology and Executive Coach, balances her love for music with hobbies like golf and martial arts.
-She loves how all three use the same mental strength, patience, and mastery.
-Married to her wonderful husband, Harold, and a proud mother of three amazing adult children, she finds joy in exploring Korean food, a delightful mix of her heritage.
+Hi everyone!
+I am a Organizational Psychology and Executive Coach, and I balance my love for music with hobbies like golf and martial arts.
+I love how all three activities use the same mental strength, patience, and mastery.
+I am married to my wonderful husband, Harold, and am a proud mother of three amazing adult children.
+I also enjoy exploring Korean food–I am half Korean and grew up loving it!

 Mike Catelinet